 With increasing competition and changing customer demands, delivering a winning customer experience that clearly puts the client first has never been more important for financial providers.
-Embarking on a journey of digital transformation is an important way providers can improve their customer service.
-In fact, 48% of global retail investors said they trust their advisor more because of increased technology use — an increase from 40% in 2018.
+There’s no avoiding it, embarking on a journey of digital transformation is vital for banks to improve their customer service.

-Creating meaningful change within customer support can be challenging — especially without a commitment from the top to encourage and oversee the implementation of new initiatives.
-However, combining a shift of mindset with the integration of innovative new tech solutions can transform customer experiences, contributing to the customer’s trust into the organization.
+However, creating meaningful change within customer support can be challenging in financial institutions – especially without a commitment from the top to encourage and oversee the implementation of new initiatives.

-Here are our top tips for taking your customer experience to the next level, boosting engagement and efficiency in the process:
+Here are our top tips for banking industry players to take their omnichannel customer experience to the next level, while boosting engagement and efficiency in the process.

 1. Put the customer at the heart of your strategy